Beginning a research degree

 Can I defer my offer?

-To defer your offer from the start date up until 6 months, you will need to contact the Research Students' Office and state your deferral date.
+To defer your offer from the start date up until 6 months, you will need to contact the HDR Support team and state your deferral date.

 Can I change my course?

-You will need to contact the Research Students' Office with the details of what you have applied for and what you wish to change to.
+You will need to contact the HDR Support team with the details of what you have applied for and what you wish to change to.
 You will need to submit a new Research Degree Admission Application Form and research proposal to reflect the new area of research that you wish to undertake.